☀︎

 Kindly proceed to the status page for additional juicy details.

 Ninety percent, huh?
 Well, we feel that most of the remaining portions are not insurmountable.
 While a few, such as fully open hardware components are impractical to achieve without substantial capital outlay, they can continue to be worked around in the medium term through software.
-Though, the situation appears to be getting better across the board after a decade of decline, with new attempts popping up frequently.
+The situation appears to be getting better though across the board after a decade of decline, with new attempts popping up frequently.

 What we believe is needed is for folks to notice the trend and start working together.
 For their part, customers must divert some money toward their freedom and privacy!
-This is somewhat of an outreach/education problem, but it is getting easier as big tech companies turn the screws on their customers.
+This is somewhat of an education/outreach problem, but it is getting easier as big tech companies turn the screws on their customers.

 How do we get there?

-The Plan
+The Plan 🧭

-1. Build a unified storefront, then a
+1. Build a unified storefront, and

 2. Support organization

-3. Licensing deals, mergers, buyouts?
+3. Licensing deals, mergers, buyouts… perhaps a consortium 🔗 ?

 4. New products?